th7mo/th7mo.com/stalwart.md

 ## Ports

 For email to even work on the server you need to open ports email protocols use.
-Services that let you rent a server usually disable email ports by default.
+Services that rent servers usually disable email ports by default.
-You probably need to open a ticket to let support open those ports on your server.
+It is most likely required to open a ticket to let support open those ports on an own server.
-I do not know which ports are strictly needed for Stalwart to work, but I have a working version with the following ports open:
+Following ports are required to be open to let Stalwart receive and send mail:

 ```
-443                        ALLOW IN    Anywhere
+443
-465                        ALLOW IN    Anywhere
+465
-993                        ALLOW IN    Anywhere
+993
-587                        ALLOW IN    Anywhere
+587
-25                         ALLOW IN    Anywhere
+25
-143                        ALLOW IN    Anywhere
+143
 ```

 Open a port by executing the following `ufw` command: